W-nn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- A script that prints all possible combinations of two letters, except oo.
-Letters are lower cases, from a to z
+A script that prints a number with two decimal places, followed by a new line.
+The number will be stored in the environment variable NUM